 Think about it this way, every language in the human race has certain words that are used more frequently than others during communication.
 Due to this fact we would know that if we took several minutes of conversation, or several pages of coherent text we would end up with a long list of words being used with varying frequencies.

 If we were to then plot this information into a graph we would get something that looks like this…

-If on the other hand we took several minutes of random spoken words, or random text, we would still end up with a long list of words, but the variance associated with their level of use would have changed.
-If plotted, this graph would look like this…
+If, on the other hand, we took several minutes of random spoken words, or random text, we would still end up with a long list of words, but the variance associated with their level of use would have changed.
+If plotted, this graph might look like this…

 We have just now begun to examine the larger implications of this theory, and seeing it in practice is truly fascinating.